tacaly/Tacay-license/README.md

                            Version 1.0, January 2021
                         http://www.tacaly.com/license

-   TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION
+   TERMS AND CONDITIONS FOR USE, PRODUCTION, AND DISTRIBUTION

    1. Definitions.